Infant Wrongful Death lAWYER

 - Reduced Blood Flow

-If an infant’s blood flow is irregular, medical staff should be able to recognize the symptoms and apply the proper treatment right away.
-Sadly, medical staff are not always as diligent as they should be, which can result in the death of an infant due to restricted blood flow.
+If an infant’s blood flow is irregular, medical staff should be able to recognize the symptoms and apply proper treatment.
+Sadly, staff are not always as diligent as they should be, which can result in infant death due to restricted blood flow.